DbgKinggg/ofx-be-test/README.md

 ## Note from Sam

-Two new packages were added, `zod` and `zod-validation-error` for better and easier validation.
+- Two new packages were added, `zod` and `zod-validation-error` for better and easier validation.
+- The `listPayments` endpoint accepts a query param `currency` to allow the user to fetch a list of payments by currency

 ### Unit Test